 For more information on forensics degrees and specializations, please visit the forensic programs page.

 For some subfields of forensics and employers in Michigan, certification may be required.
-For example, Michigan’s Department of Licensing and Regulatory Affairs (LARA) reports that in an amendment to the longstanding Professional Investigator Act, computer forensics professionals must have two types of certifications: general information security certification and a computer forensics specific certification.
+For example, Michigan’s Department of Licensing and Regulatory Affairs (LARA) reports that in an amendment to the longstanding Professional Investigator Act, computer forensics professionals must have two types of certifications: general information security certification and a computer forensics-specific certification.

 Since requirements vary by place of employment, interested forensics professionals are advised to check with individual agencies for certification requirements.

 As mentioned above, forensics students in Michigan are encouraged to check the accreditation status of their programs or institutions.
 The main approval body for programmatic accreditation is the Forensic Science Education Program Accreditation Commission (FEPAC), and for institutional accreditation, it’s the Higher Learning Commission (HLC).
 The former selectively accredits the most competitive forensic science programs across the country.
 There are currently two schools in Michigan with FEPAC-accredited programs: Madonna University and Michigan State University (MSU).
-It is important to note that as of 2018 FEPAC has accredited fewer than 50 programs and a lack of FEPAC accreditation does not mean that a program is substandard.
-In many cases, a program that lacks programmatic accreditation may simply not have applied for accreditation up to this point.

 Finally, both accrediting organizations weigh criteria such as student outcomes, faculty effectiveness, comprehensiveness of program curricula, institutional finances, quality of facilities, administrative organization, and other factors in their respective evaluation processes.
 Please visit accrediting body websites for a full list of evaluation criteria.